Global Voices Against Cancer

 Watch this video of Dr. John Seffrin, chief executive officer of the American Cancer Society, as he shares his perspective on the inequity in global health resources and funding specifically allocated to fight global NCDs.

-Cervical cancer killed 275,000 women in 2008.
-More than 85% of those deaths were in developing countries where women often lack access to cervical cancer screening and treatment services.
+The International Agency for Research on Cancer (IARC) estimates that there were 266,000 deaths from cervical cancer worldwide in 2012, accounting for 7.5% of all female cancer deaths.
+Almost nine out of ten (87%) cervical cancer deaths occur in the less developed regions.
 However, cervical cancer is highly preventable through screening tests and human papillomavirus (HPV) vaccination, and if detected at an early stage, cervical cancer is one of the most successfully treatable cancers.
 The American Cancer Society is committed to fighting cervical cancer and is working with partners around the globe to change these statistics by accelerating a comprehensive approach to preventing, detecting, and treating cervical cancer.
 Read more about out our efforts for global cervical cancer control here.

 Cancer causes 1 in 8 deaths worldwide and is rapidly becoming a global pandemic.
 As a leader in cancer control since 1913, the American Cancer Society is committed to saving lives from cancer and reducing the global threat of the disease.
 Read more about our global fight against cancer here.